-> Funding: In 2010 Premier Rann announced a four year funding package of $12M for the city-wide Greenway Project (2010-13) with initial work focussing on Greenways to the south of the CBD & to Glenelg.
+Funding: In 2010 Premier Rann announced a four year funding package of $12M for a city-wide Greenway Project (2010-13) with initial work focussing on Greenways to the south of the CBD & to Glenelg.

-> New Infrastructure: New infrastructure includes:
+New Infrastructure: New infrastructure includes:

-> - four brand new bicycle and pedestrian activated (BPA) road crossings (Semaphore Road, Cheltenham Parade, Woodville Road and David Terrace)
+- four new bicycle and pedestrian activated (BPA) road crossings (Semaphore Road, Cheltenham Parade, Woodville Road and David Terrace)

-> - new bike/pedestrian overpasses at Chief St & South Road
+- new bike/pedestrian overpasses at Chief St & South Road

 - a major new underpass at Park Terrace & Bowden Rail Station Precinct